 Need to navigate your way around the big smoke?
 It may seem daunting at first but, with five main airports and an extensive network of travel options once you’re here, getting around London couldn’t be easier.
 No matter which one of our London hotels you’re staying in, you won’t be far from a Tube station or bus stop.
 Plus, if you get your hands on an Oyster card you won’t even have to buy a ticket each time you want to travel.
 Planning on sticking to the sights of central London?
-Walking between many of the major tourist attractions is an option, as is hopping on a Boris bike, available at docking stations around the city.
+Walking between many of the major tourist attractions is an option, as is hopping on a Santander Cycle, available at docking stations around the city.

 Whether you’ve got to get to Gatwick or you’re hot-footing it to Heathrow, our handy airport guides will make your visit plain sailing.
 Just click on each one to find out all about airport transfers, and where to eat, drink and shop once you’ve made it through security.

 Early flight?
 Remember that a stay in one of our airport hotels could let you roll out of bed and straight into departures.